MicrosoftDocs/power-platform/power-platform/admin/configure-default-sync-filters.md

    > [!div class="mx-imgBorder"]
    > ![Create a new view](media/default-sync-filter-10.png "Create new view")

-3. On the **View Properties** dialog enter a nmae and descriptin for the view and then select **OK**.
+3. On the **View Properties** dialog enter a name and description for the view and then select **OK**.
 4. Under **Common Tasks** select **Edit Filter Criteria**.

    > [!div class="mx-imgBorder"]
    > ![Select edit fitler criteria](media/default-sync-filter-11.png "Edit filter criteria")

-5. In the **Edit Filter Critera** dialog, define the filter criteria for the view.
+5. In the **Edit Filter Criteria** dialog, define the filter criteria for the view.
 For example, you can set the contact table filter with changes made to only synchronize contacts past a certain date.
 The other conditions that are in the existing **My Outlook Contacts** filter remain the same.

    > [!div class="mx-imgBorder"]
    > ![Enter fitler criteria](media/default-sync-filter-12.png "Enter filter criteria")